jmillxyz/Win32-OpenSSH-wiki/sshd_config.md

 #### ChrootDirectory
 Support added in v7.7.0.0

-This is implemented in Posix compat library, so do not expect it to work in a command shell.

 To setup a sftp-only chroot server, set ForceCommand to `internal-sftp`.
 You may also set up scp with chroot, by implementing a custom shell that would only allow scp.

 ______